 Should you rent your car on Turo?
 It seems to come down to numbers and emotions.

 Do the numbers make sense, when you estimate how much you can likely rent your car for, and how many days per month, minus the cost of insurance (whether it’s your own commercial policy or Turo’s coverage)?
 And it’s also worth taking into account what your car might be worth when you’re ready to sell it, if sellers do become aware that it was a rental vehicle—is the profit you might make during its time on Turo significant enough to offset the (potential) additional “fleet vehicle” depreciation?

 Also, how emotionally attached to the car are you?
 Will you be upset on a personal level if it’s stolen, to the point where you don’t enjoy the car anymore even if it’s recovered, like the BMW owner above?
 Or is it strictly a business proposition, where all you care about is that the car’s recovered, or the damages/replacement costs are adequately covered?

-If it all makes sense for you, it can be an profitable side hustle, or an innovative way to help finance a dream car… or simply a way to help pay for that hunk of metal that might just be sitting around gathering dust, these days.
+If it all makes sense for you, it can be a profitable side hustle, or an innovative way to help finance a dream car… or simply a way to help pay for that hunk of metal that might just be sitting around gathering dust, these days.